sylace-hub/spark-game/spark-sql.md

 ### Spark SQL Analytics

-- For this workshop, you can use the provided Bureau of Transporation Dataset
+- For this workshop, you can use the provided Bureau of Transportation Dataset

 - Reminder :

-By now, you should have Downloade the DataSets from S3 & stored them with a proper schema as Parquet files :
+By now, you should have Downloaded the DataSets from S3 & stored them with a proper schema as Parquet files :

 /user/root/data/BOTS/PARQUET